cermati/iamx/README.md

   /**
    * @function fetchBatch
-   * @description list all the available access context in batch (if possible).
+   * @description list all the user info details in batch (if possible).
    * Returns BatchIterator whose interface will be defined in the next section.
    */
   fetchBatch(context: ListWorkflowContextT): Promise<BatchIterator>